Student Tips for GCSE ExamsSee All Uni Advice Articles

 When you meet your friends before the exam, or line up outside the exam hall, try not to talk about what you have revised too much with your friends.
 It can be a natural thought to want to discuss how nervous you are, or what you revised last minute the night before, because it could put you off when you arrive in the hall.
 Especially as each student will have their own way of revising and what areas they needed to focus on, therefore, if you listen to what your friends are telling you in regards to what they studied you may worry that you didn’t cover the same topics, for the same amount of time.
 However, there is no need to do this!
 Feel confident in your ability and your revision tips and put them to practise.

-What you can take into the GCSE exam
+What can you take into a GCSE exam?

 Students are allowed to take a bottle of water, pencil case and school uniform with them into the exam hall.
 The pencil case and water bottle need to be clear so that no words or information can be seen to be attempted to be hidden or concealed inside or underneath them.
 Most water bottles are clear, and you can purchase clear pencil cases from many stationery stores.
 Food and electronic items are prohibited within the exam hall, incase information is stored on them which would imply cheating.
 Most schools have students empty their pockets and belongings into their school bag prior to the exam and have them stored in a classroom or outside the exam hall.